Don Dokken: Dokken reunion

 Around late 1993, Don started to talk with Mick Brown, who had recently left George Lynch's new group, Lynch Mob.
 They joined up with Jeff Pilson, and started to write new songs.
 In 1994, they sent what they had written to George Lynch, who was impressed with the material.
 Together, they decided to reunite and tour again.
 This reunion lasted for three years and resulted in two new Dokken albums, an acoustic live disc, and a full live concert recorded in Japan in 1995.

 In the late 90s, Dokken once again parted ways with George Lynch, gained guitarist Reb Beach, and later kicked off a new era with guitarist John Norum after the departure of Reb Beach.
 That union didn't last long, as Norum soon departed to re-unite with Europe.
 Norum was briefly replaced by Italian guitarist Alex De Rosso for the live tour until 2003 when Don managed to find a permanent replacement in guitarist/lawyer Jon Levin.

 Since 1994, Dokken has released six studio albums, two live albums, a Greatest Hits album, as well as their first two DVDs.
 Don Dokken released a new solo album titled Solitary in 2008, and Dokken released a new album titled Lightning Strikes Again during the same year.
 On March 1, 2010, the band Dokken's second greatest hits album, aptly titled Greatest Hits, was digitally released to iTunes and Amazon.com.
 The physical album with additional tracks was released in US by Cleopatra Records May 4, 2010, and in Japan May 11, 2010, by King Records (Japan).

 On September 22, 2010, in an interview with BraveWords.com, Don Dokken revealed that he would be undergoing vocal surgery, to correct problems with nodes and tears in his vocal cords.
 February 4, 2011, Anchorage, Alaska was Dokken's first show since surgery.

-In addition to the vocal cord surgery, Dokken underwent treatment for cancer around the same time.
-He has since recovered and his voice has seen great improvement over the past few years.
+Currently, he is managing ongoing health challenges stemming from a severe 2019 spinal and neck surgery, which resulted in the near-complete paralysis of his right hand.
+While he has regained some use of his arm and hand, he can no longer play guitar and has stepped away from extensive touring due to these physical limitations.